xinbei123/Instapic-project/README.md

 </div>
 <br>

 Instapic is a user-friendly social media web application.
-It combines everything you may need for social media posting, such as uploading photos with captions or hashtags, liking or disliking a photo, saving a photo, search photos by different hashtags, like a real Instagram.
+It combines everything you may need for social media posting, such as uploading photos with captions or hashtags, liking or disliking a photo, saving a photo, making comments to photos posted by other users, search photos by different hashtags, just like a real Instagram.

 ## Requirements